How to Understand the Dynamics 365 Business Central User Interface

 Overall, Dynamics 365 Business Central’s user interface offers a range of benefits that make it easier for users to navigate, access information, and perform tasks.
 It ultimately helps businesses optimise their operations and make informed decisions.

-The app bar is at the top of your Dynamics 365 Business Central page.
-This is where you’ll access various elements crucial for navigating the system.
-It provides quick access to various Microsoft 365 apps and services, allowing you to easily switch between tasks without leaving Dynamics 365 Business Central.
+The app bar runs along the top of every Business Central page.
+It gives you quick access to Microsoft 365 apps and services without leaving Business Central.

 You can personalise the app bar by selecting SETTINGS and VIEW ALL under the Microsoft 365 section, where you can select your preferred theme.